Colorado legislature votes to tax recreational marijuana

 The outcomes in Colorado and Washington, already among nearly 20 states with laws on the books legalizing marijuana for medical use, put both states in further conflict with the federal government, which classifies cannabis as an illegal narcotic.

-Under Colorado's new marijuana law, personal possession of up to an ounce (28 grams) of marijuana is legal for anyone at least 21 years of age.
+Under Colorado's new marijuana law, personnel possession of up to an ounce (28.5 grams) of marijuana is legal for anyone at least 21 years of age.
 Personal cultivation of cannabis is limited to six plants per person.

 The statute also called for cannabis to be legally sold and taxed at private, state-licensed stores modeled after a regime many states have in place for alcohol sales.